 This is a step by step process which involves the implementation of a strategy that begins exactly when your inactive subscribers open one of your emails.

 Subscribers that don’t open your emails lead to a drop in engagement rate which implies that the sender has created a poor reputation for themselves which results in poor deliverability.
 Once opened, the content needs to be able to aid in resolving the reason behind the inactivity and prompt a Call To Action (CTA) click.

 Step 1: Send emails that prompt the inactive subscriber to open your mail

-Step 2: Improve the content in your emails
+Step 2: Improve the content quality, relevance, and personalization in your emails

 Step 3: Follow the re-engagement email rule – include only one CTA

 Step 4: Ensure their level of activity is either stabilized or improves

 After going through these steps, if your open rate and engagement rate again lessens then your email quality is to blame.